 The Whitechapel Gallery was filled with Howard Hodgkin’s vivid paintings, giving guests the very first glimpse of five of his new works, and a publication specially produced for the occasion with paintings and prints from every decade of his career.

-Iwona Blazwick OBE, Director, Whitechapel Gallery, welcomed the 150 guests to the evening in honour of Howard Hodgkin.
+Iwona Blazwick OBE, former Director, Whitechapel Gallery, welcomed the 150 guests to the evening in honour of Howard Hodgkin.
 Ann Gallagher, Head of Collections (British Art), Tate, representing the panel of experts who chose Howard Hodgkin, read a citation in praise of his presence as a central figure in contemporary art for over half a century.
 Turner Prize winning artist Martin Creed presented the award, specially made by Swarovski, followed by an acoustic rendition of his own song, ‘Feeling Blue’, as a fitting tribute to the great colourist.

-Guests included: Iwona Blazwick OBE, Director, Whitechapel Gallery; artists Glenn Brown, Martin Creed, Antony Gormley, Michael Craig Martin, Michael Landy, Mark Wallinger, Gillian Wearing; gallerists Alan Cristea, and Mollie Dent – Brocklehurst; Maryam Eisler, collector and Whitechapel Gallery trustee; Nicoletta Fiorucci, collector; Allan Hollinghurst, writer; Sigrid Kirk, collector and
+Guests included: Iwona Blazwick OBE, former Director, Whitechapel Gallery; artists Glenn Brown, Martin Creed, Antony Gormley, Michael Craig Martin, Michael Landy, Mark Wallinger, Gillian Wearing; gallerists Alan Cristea, and Mollie Dent – Brocklehurst; Maryam Eisler, collector and Whitechapel Gallery trustee; Nicoletta Fiorucci, collector; Allan Hollinghurst, writer; Sigrid Kirk, collector and

 Whitechapel Gallery patron.